A quantum nonlinear solver based on the asymptotic numerical method: Introduction

 \section{Introduction}

-Quantum computing represents a transformative paradigm in scientific computing, offering capabilities fundamentally different from those of classical computing \cite{song2019generation,yan2019strongly,arute2019quantum,zhong2020quantum}.
+Quantum computing represents a transformative paradigm in scientific computing, offering capabilities fundamentally different from those of classical computing \cite{song2019generation,arute2019quantum}.
 Unlike classical computers, which process information sequentially or in parallel across bits, quantum computers exploit principles such as superposition and entanglement to process vast amounts of information simultaneously \cite{grover2001schrodinger}.
-This unique potential has attracted increasing attention within the computational mechanics community, e.g., quantum computing has been applied to enhance the efficiency of the finite element method \cite{raisuddin2022feqa,sato2023variational}, solve linear partial differential equations \cite{jin2022time,jin2023quantum}, advance data-driven computing \cite{xu2024quantum,kuang2025quantum}, optimize structural design \cite{WULFF2024117380,wils2023symbolic,wang2023opportunities}, compute homogenized properties of composites \cite{liu2024towards}, and simulate fluid dynamics \cite{liu2023quantum,meng2024simulating,chen2024enabling}, among others.
-In this work, we further explore the utility of quantum computing in computational mechanics by developing a new quantum method for efficiently solving nonlinear problems.
+This unique potential has attracted increasing attention within the computational mechanics community, e.g., quantum computing has been applied to the finite element method \cite{ali2023performance,nguyen2024quantum,balducci2024solving,xu2025decomposition}, elastodynamics \cite{xu2026hamiltonian}, fluid dynamics \cite{meng2023quantum,schalkers2024efficient,meng2024simulating,lu2024quantum,Wang2026Simulating}, structural design \cite{wang2025quantum2,WULFF2024117380,wils2023symbolic,sukulthanasorn2025novel}, vibration \cite{wu2025quantum}, computational homogenization \cite{liu2024towards,xu2026towards}, and data-driven computing \cite{xu2024quantum}, among many others.
+Interested readers can refer to the recent review papers \cite{tosti2022review,moller2023quantum,meng2025challenges,zhaoyuan2025advances,yongchun2025quantum}.
+In this work, our focus is on investigating the potential usage of quantum computing in addressing nonlinear problems.